Frequently Asked Questions

 Create Next.js App: Open your terminal and navigate to the directory where you want to create your project.
 Run:

 Follow the prompts (you can accept the defaults).
-We're using TypeScript for better type safety.
+This guide uses TypeScript for better type safety.

 Navigate to Project Directory:

-Install Dependencies: We need the Sinch SDK and Luxon for date/time manipulation.
+Install Dependencies: Install the Sinch SDK and Luxon for date/time manipulation.

 @sinch/sdk-core